SowmyaAji/Friendships/README.md

 ##Overview

-App built using Django, REST API and Aloe to demonstrate the behavior driven development model and testing with Aloe
+App outlining friendships between three users, built using Django, REST API and Aloe to demonstrate the behavior driven development model and testing with Aloe